devopsdevelopmentplatform/ArmyKnife/README.md

 2. Copy env_sample.txt to .env and fill out settings so you can run the setup-git make target.
 3. After setup-workstation is completed install ansible with brew.
 4. Before running kubespray update the subnet in the Vagrantfile to match yours.
 Line 53
+5. Before running Kubespary update line 213 with your network interface ip range. mine is 192.168.1

 ### Quick Installation Guide
 1. Kickstart your journey by forking the repository.